stocnet/migraph/cran-comments.md

 0 errors | 0 warnings | 0 notes

+*
-* Note that some examples (to, regression) can run slightly over 5 seconds
+* Note that the regression examples can run slightly over 5 seconds